 This post may contain affiliate links.
 Please read our disclosure policy.

-These small batch baked chicken tenders are crispy on the outside, tender on the inside, and packed with flavor.
-Made with one chicken breast, a simple breadcrumb coating, and baked to perfection, they’re an easy, healthier alternative to fried chicken strips.
-Ready in just 20 minutes, they make a great lunch or dinner with your favorite dipping sauce and sides.
+These small batch baked chicken tenders are crispy on the outside, tender on the inside, and full of flavor.
+Made with one chicken breast and a simple breadcrumb coating, they’re quick to prep and ready in just 20 minutes with no frying needed.

 Why You’ll Love This Recipe

-- Customizable: Adjust the seasoning to your taste—make them spicy, herby, or extra cheesy.
+- Customizable: Adjust the flavors to make them spicy, herby, or cheesy.

 Ingredients

-- Bread crumbs: Use store-bought or homemade bread crumbs.
-For a low-carb option, skip them and coat the chicken with cheese and spices.
-Other substitutes:
+- Bread Crumbs: Use store-bought or homemade bread crumbs.
+For a low-carb option, skip the breadcrumbs and coat the chicken with grated Parmesan and spices.

 - Rolled Oats: Blend into a fine powder.
-Add an extra ⅛ teaspoon of salt if needed.
+Add 1/8 teaspoon of salt if needed.

-- Cereal: Crushed corn flakes create a crispier coating.
+- Crushed Cereal: Corn flakes create a crispier crust.

-- Potato Chips or Pretzels: Already salted, so adjust additional salt accordingly.
+- Potato Chips or Pretzels: Already salted, so adjust added salt.

-- Crackers: Crushed Saltines or Ritz work well.
+- Crackers: Saltines or Ritz both work well.

-- Butter: Melted butter (salted or unsalted) helps the coating stick and adds richness.
+- Butter: Melted (salted or unsalted) to help the coating stick and add flavor.

 Recipe Variations